Howie Vogts: Coaching career

 Vogts has been the head varsity football coach every year from 1953 to 2007 except for 1966, when he was on sabbatical and was an assistant coach at Michigan State University.
-In 1966-67, he and his wife Carolyn took mutual sabbatical leaves from their respective educational fields and went to Michigan State University to work on doctoral degrees, he in administration, and she in pupil personnel services.
-While there, Vogts had the good fortune to work with Hugh "Duffy" Daugherty, head football coach at MSU, as the Spartans tied for national championship with Notre Dame.
+In 1966–67, he and his wife Carolyn took mutual sabbatical leaves from their respective educational fields and went to Michigan State University to work on doctoral degrees, he in administration, and she in pupil personnel services.
+While there, Vogts had the good fortune to work with Duffy Daugherty, head football coach at MSU, as the Spartans tied for national championship with Notre Dame.
 After his one-year stint at Michigan State, Vogts returned to Bethpage despite opportunities to coach college football.
 In Coach Vogts' 52 years as the head coach at Bethpage his teams have a record of 342-114-10.

 Under Vogts' direction, the Golden Eagles have made the Nassau County playoffs 25 times since in 1970, and every year since the playoff system expanded to four teams in 1984.
 Vogts' teams have won 29 regular season league or Conference Championships, 13 Conference Playoff Championships (ten since 1984), three Rutgers Cups, and five Long Island titles.
 Bethpage has had one Thorp Award winner, Dennis Macholz in 1968.
 Coach Vogts has had 39 winning seasons, only nine losing seasons, and three .500 seasons.
 In Vogts' first 23 seasons (1953–1976) his teams were 96-75-7 for a winning percentage of .557.
 Since then (1977–2005), Vogts' teams have had a Nassau County record 30 consecutive winning seasons, with an astonishing record of 246-39-3 (.865 winning percentage).
-Under Coach Vogts' helm he coached many stellar athletes who have gone on to play College Football like Craig Swanson, John Beachy & Dennis Macholz in addition to coaching many athletes that have gone on to play collegiate lacrosse like Trevor Michaelsen who holds and ties three Long Island Kicking Records with the (Most PAT's in a game 8, most PAT's Season 56, and most career PAT's 88) and many more great athletes.
+Under Coach Vogts' helm he coached many stellar athletes who have gone on to play college football like Craig Swanson, John Beachy and Dennis Macholz in addition to coaching many athletes that have gone on to play collegiate lacrosse like Trevor Michaelsen who holds and ties three Long Island Kicking Records with the (Most PAT's in a game 8, most PAT's Season 56, and most career PAT's 88) and many more great athletes.